Run for Your Wife (play): Lahore

 On 26 and 27 November 2016, the play was directed by Faiz Rasool from Independent Theatre Pakistan at Ali Auditorium, Lahore, Pakistan.

 Shanghai, China

-Form May 13, 2021, Chinese edition of Run for Your Wife opened on XingKongJian NO.7.
+From May 13, 2021, Chinese edition of Run for Your Wife opened on XingKongJian NO.7.
 It is directed by Zhi Chen and Xingfei Chen.
 Until Oct 2021, the play has been on more than one hundred times.